jeromkiller/AoC2021/readme.md

 The solutions are probably a bit hacky.

+## building it yourself:
+---
+Run the ```make``` command to build any of the solutions

 ## benchmarks:
+---
 Benchmarks are ran with hyperfine
+Code is run on an AMD Ryzen 5 3600 at around 3.95Ghz inside WSL so there might be some overhead gumming up the results

 | Day | Result | Star 1 Mean [ms] | Star 2 Mean [ms] |
 |:---|---|---:|---:|